by Tony Vidler

 2. the type of information or data which is posted, or shared, has an impact on customers capacity to absorb it and engage with you.

 Engagement is more difficult and takes longer on a network such as Twitter therefore as there are higher barriers to participation.
-Or, to put it plainly, a network like Pinterest presents the interesting data in seconds whereas a network like Twitter generates attention first, and perhaps intrigue, but requires a higher level of participation by the customer to get meaningful or useful data from it.
+Or, to put it plainly, a network like Pinterest presents the interesting data which is understood in full in seconds whereas a network like Twitter generates attention first, and perhaps intrigue, but requires a higher level of participation by the customer to get meaningful or useful data from it.

 In order to get the best out of Twitter, and to generate traction with your desired audience requires patience, persistence and clarity.